We are ranked among the top programs in the United States in heart and heart surgery by U.S. News and World Report.

 The Division of Cardiovascular and Thoracic Surgery at Duke has a long, storied history of embracing the overall academic mission: providing top notch, innovative patient care, advancement of the field through research, commitment to the specialty by service participation at the national and international level, and educating the next generation of leaders within our specialty.
 Our division’s legacy of training extremely accomplished academic surgical leaders is unparalleled in North America.

-This legacy is continued today in our current faculty, residents, midlevel providers and support staff.
-Our team provides efficient, high-quality and innovative care to the most complex of patients with the best possible standard which exists within cardiothoracic surgery and we are at the forefront for developing this standard.
+This legacy is continued today in our current faculty, residents, advanced practice providers and support staff.
+Our team provides efficient, high-quality and innovative care to the most complex of patients, setting and advancing the highest standards in cardiothoracic surgery.
 We aim to provide outstanding service to our referring physicians, both within and outside the institution.
-We work collaboratively to build well-functioning teams across all service lines within a culture of mutual respect and safety.
-We parlay this clinical care into scholarly pursuits and research activities, all while seeking to improve and develop our educational efforts and teaching for all learners in a well sought-after residency program.
-Our team members are tireless in the pursuit of excellence in each of these endeavors.
+We work collaboratively to build well-functioning teams across all service lines, fostering a culture of mutual respect and safety.
+We translate our clinical care into scholarly pursuits and research, while continuously advancing our educational mission and teaching efforts within a highly sought-after residency program.
+Our team members are tireless in their pursuit of excellence across all these domains.

 Thank you for your interest in the Duke Division of Cardiovascular and Thoracic Surgery.